protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

-I'll leave you to figure out what this did (Again, check out `GetTokenMetadata.cdc` to see what kind of interface it offers).
+Again, you can review `GetTokenMetadata.cdc` to see the relationships between the interfaces offered and how we used them in this function.

 Now we are ready to return to `QueryForm.jsx`.
-Import the functions we worked on as the following:
+Import the functions we worked on:

 ```js